Keep Up With McLean!

 Teamsters Local 25 president Sean O’Brien recently presented more than $300,000 to local non-profits, including a $50,000 donation to McLean Hospital which will be used to continue groundbreaking autism research and support the McLean-Franciscan Child and Adolescent Inpatient Program at Franciscan Children’s Hospital, the only Massachusetts inpatient child psychiatric program with a sub-specialty in the treatment of youth with co-occurring autism spectrum disorders in psychiatric crisis.

-“We are enormously grateful to Teamsters Local 25 for their continued generosity to McLean,” said Joseph Gold, MD, chief medical officer and chief of the Simches Division of Child and Adolescent Psychiatry at McLean.
+“We are enormously grateful to Teamsters Local 25 for their continued generosity to McLean,” said Joseph Gold, MD, chief medical officer and chief of the Simches Center of Excellence in Child and Adolescent Psychiatry at McLean.
 “The increasing prevalence of autism spectrum disorders makes this gift both crucial and timely.
 The Teamsters’ support has significantly enhanced our ability to provide specialized care and explore cutting-edge research into the disorder’s underlying causes.”

 In addition to the McLean program, Local 25 recognized ten other non-profits for their work with children on the autism spectrum: Autism Speaks, Braintree American Challenger League, Jason Roberts Challenger League, Liam Nation, Malden Challenger League, Medford Invitational Tournaments, Norfolk County Sheriff’s Youth Leadership Academy, St. Francis Church in Memory of Thomas Beckwith, Stoneham Light It Up Blue, and Technology for Autism Now.